frabjous/open-guide-typesetting-framework/doc/usage.md

 The latter is of the right form to be used with pandoc’s `--metadata-file` option.

 Saving the metadata will usually close the block but it can be reopened if need be.
-Changes to the metadata can be made later, and once saved, should be applied to any new processing of the document if everything is configured in a typical way.
+Changes to the metadata can be made later, and once saved, the changes should apply to any new processing of the document if everything is configured in a typical way.

 ## Uploads

 The uploads section has two file upload fields, one for the main document, and another one for auxiliary files (such as images for figures and the like).

 The main uploaded file can be any file format pandoc can convert to its own markdown format, including `.docx` (MS Word/OnlyOffice), `.epub`, `.html` (web page), `.md` (markdown), `.odt` (LibreOffice/OpenOffice), `.rtf` (Rich Text/WordPad), and `.tex` (LaTeX) formats.
-This covers most use cases, but other formats (such as the ancient pre-2003 MS Word `.doc` format) should be converted to one of these before upload.
+This covers most use cases, but other formats (such as the pre-2003 MS Word `.doc` format) should be converted to one of these before upload.

 Upon upload, the file is automatically converted into the markdown format used by the typesetting framework, and certain changes are applied as specified by the project configuration.
 An attempt is also made to identify a free-form bibliography or reference section if one exists, and the extracted references made available to the next step.